Go Back

 • Add flour, sugar and salt to a food processor and pulse to combine.

-• While the food processor is running, add in cold butter a few pieces at a time until all is combined.
+• While the food processor is running, add in the cold butter a few pieces at a time until all is combined.

 • While the food processor is running, add in the cold bourbon.
 Start with two tablespoons and increase from there just until you see the dough pull away from the sides and come together.